grafana/k6/release notes/upcoming.md

 Thanks to @AndriiChuzhynov for implementing this! (#766)

+### New option to disable the summary at the end of a test (#729)

+A new option that disables the end-of-test summary has been added.
+That summary is often superfluous when k6 tests are run in a distributed execution mode, or when the generated metrics are piped to an external output like InfluxDB or Load Impact Insights.
+The option can be enabled with the `--no-summary` CLI flag or the `K6_NO_SUMMARY` environment variable.
+When both it and the and the `--no-thresholds` option are enabled, k6 won't store any generated metrics in-memory, making the test execution a bit more efficient.

 ## UX

 * Added a warning when the maximum number of VUs is more than the total number of iterations (#802)